kreenatotala/cs5610-recipe-finder/README.md

 - Node.js + Express server with REST endpoints
 - MongoDB persistence (recipes + users)
 - Client‑side rendering with vanilla JS (no frameworks)
-- Basic auth (register, login, logout) and gated actions (add recipe only when logged in)
+- Basic auth (register, login, logout) and gated actions (add and delete recipe only when logged in)
 - Clean repo structure, ESLint + Prettier, and simple deploy

 ---